Miandari/InfoHarbor/README.md

                                                 └────────────────┘
 ```

+### Graph Workflow Architecture

+The system uses the LangGraph library to create a directed workflow that processes user queries:

+1. **Entry Point**: All interactions start with memory retrieval
+2. **Task Routing**: Queries are routed to specialized nodes based on intent
+3. **Task Processing**: Specialized nodes handle different task types
+4. **Memory Extraction**: New information is extracted from the conversation
+5. **Memory Update**: User memory is updated before completing the interaction

 ### Memory Components:

 1. **Memory Manager**: Handles CRUD operations for memory using langmem
 2. **Memory Retrieval**: Loads relevant memories at conversation start
 3. **Memory Extraction**: Identifies new memory items from conversations
 4. **Memory Update**: Persists changes to the memory store

+### Tool Components:

+1. **Food Ordering**: Processes food orders and sends them via Telegram
+2. **Podcast Recommendations**: Searches for podcasts using the ListenNotes API
+3. **News Search**: Retrieves recent news articles on various topics
+4. **Direct Response Handler**: Handles common commands without LLM involvement

 ### Memory Schema: